Jared Goff Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Matchup vs. Seattle

-- Goff's 256.1 passing yards per game in 10 matchups against the Seahawks are 17.6 more yards than his over/under in Sunday's game.
+- In 10 matchups against the Seahawks, Goff averaged 256.1 passing yards per game, 128.6 yards above his over/under for Sunday.

-- Goff threw a touchdown pass six times and multiple TDs in three of those outings against the Seahawks.
+- Goff had one touchdown pass six times and multiple TDs three times against the Seahawks.

-- The 284.3 passing yards the Seahawks give up per game makes them the NFL's 31st-ranked pass defense this season.
+- The 284.3 yards per game the Seahawks are giving up through the air makes them the NFL's 31st-ranked pass defense.

-- The Seahawks have allowed 21 passing TDs this season (1.4 per game), ranking them ninth among NFL defenses.
+- With 21 passing TDs conceded this year, the Seahawks defense is ranked ninth in the NFL.

 Recent Performances